What business expenses can your limited company claim for?

 How to claim expenses through your limited company

-If you’ve read this far, you hopefully have a good idea of what you can and can’t claim through your limited company.
+If you’ve read this far, you hopefully know what you can and can’t claim through your limited company.

 But how do you claim them?